Evansville, Indiana Therapists

 The city is affected by poor water quality due to the pollution in the Ohio River from agriculture runoff, toxic chemicals, and sewage overflows.
 The air quality is poor as well caused by the six large coal-fueled power plants within 30 miles of the community.
 These factors can be contributors to poor health, which includes mental and emotional capacities.

 List your symptoms, how long and how often you experience them, and any other concerns that you may have.
-This will make your initial call easier in expressing what your needs are and being sure that they will be met in a timely manner.
+This will make your initial call easier in expressing what your needs are and being sure that they will be met promptly.
 In addition to this list, consider what qualities in a therapist would be best for you.
 Do you prefer a specific gender?
 Is there a particular specialty that is important to you?
 By considering these factors first, you will be able to narrow down your choices sooner.
-Many therapists will consult with you complimentarily prior to making a commitment to one provider.
+Many therapists will consult with you complimentarily before committing to one provider.

 There are approximately 51 psychiatrists in Evansville.
-There is an estimate of 52 therapists and licensed counselors.
+There are an estimated 52 therapists and licensed counselors.
 There are approximately 9 treatment centers in the city.